schredder/FD2l/README.md

 ## Folder Overview

+	./docs/
+		- Walkthroughs and overviews of the application.
+	./docs/INSTALL
+		- Walk through the details of setting up and the assumptions being made by the application.
+	./src/
-	./docs 		- details of how to install and execute the application ./src  		- source code of the project.
-Load **index.html** to begin execution.
+		- Source code of the project.
+Load index.html to begin execution.
+	./src/lib/
+		- Libraries that are used by this project.
+	./src/include/
+		- Our source code
+	./src/gradesExample.csv
+		- Sample grades CSV
+	./src/index.html
+		- Sample Application Entry Point
+	./src/style.css
+		- Sample CSS for Application
+	./test/
-	./test		- tests for the source code
+		- tests for the source code
+	./test/index.html
+		- Entry point for QUnit test execution.
+	./utils/
-	./utils		- non mandatory scripts and binaries that are used for regular maintenance.
+		- non mandatory scripts and binaries that are used for regular maintenance.

 	README.md   - You are already here.
 Read something special